antarctica/ansible-apache/README.md

 ### Virtual hosts

-This role supports creating a default HTTP and HTTPS virtual host only.
-Where you need to use multiple virtual hosts within a server you should:
+This role supports creating three virtual hosts:

+* A non-secure (HTTP) default virtual host
+* A secure (HTTPS) default virtual host
+* A non-secure to secure redirect virtual host

+If you need to additional virtual hosts, or to significantly change the virtual hosts provided by this role, you **SHOULD**:

-* Prevent this role creating default virtual host files by setting the `apache_enable_feature_default_http_virtualhost` and `apache_enable_feature_default_https_virtualhost` variables to "false"
+* Prevent this role creating default virtual host files by setting the `apache_enable_feature_default_http_virtualhost`, `apache_enable_feature_default_https_virtualhost`  and `apache_enable_feature_upgrade_http_to_https` variables to "false"
 * Create required virtual host files yourself, optionally using the template provided in this role

-These default virtual hosts are based on the default Apache virtual host files but with the following major differences:
+The secure and non-secure virtual hosts are based on the default Apache virtual host files but with the following major differences:

 * Support for running CGI scripts is disabled via the removal of `ScriptAlias /cgi-bin/ /usr/lib/cgi-bin/` and associated directives
 * Support for accessing system documentation is disabled via the removal of the `/usr/share/doc` alias and associated directives